andy-1au/Youtube-Data-Downloader/README.md

 * We had to experiment with different parameters and options in the Whisper model to improve the accuracy of the transcriptions.

 * The video encoding process is limited by the system's current hardware.
 Using the default option (CPU) is usually slower, and in some cases, may not be able to encode videos at all.
 This is especially true for larger videos.
 Therefore, having a GPU is recommended for this process.

+* The application is currently capped at 10,000 requests per day.
+This is due to the limitations of the Youtube API.
+We are currently looking into ways to increase this limit to allow for more videos to be downloaded.

 >### Future Implementations